SCastanedaMunoz/README-Generator/README.md

 * Create a pull request, after proper review it will be merged into the Git Repository

 ## **Tests**
-As of right now, the only way to test the application is by running the node index.js file which triggers the app main functionality.
+As of now, the only way to test the application is by running the node index.js file which triggers the app main functionality.
 In the future, proper unit testing will be added to ensure proper Software Development practices.

 See the following test instructions in order to test the app: